Course Syllabus

 We will attempt to communicate expectations and feedback throughout the course, but it is your responsibility to communicate with us if you would like guidance in this regard.

 If you believe something was graded incorrectly, please make a private post to instructors on Piazza within one week of receiving the grade.
 Please explain specifically what part you believe was graded incorrectly and in what way it was graded incorrectly and we will review it.
-Grade change requests made in any other fashion than a Piazza post to all instructors will cause the instructional staff to revert any changes.
+These requests need to specifically explain why more credit should have been assigned.
+Vague requests such as "I think this should have been worth more points" will not results in changes.
+Grade change requests made in any other fashion than a Piazza post to all instructors will not be honored.
+Should a grade be changed due to any other means, it will be reverted upon discovery.
 You will not be given an extension on the one week deadline for grade change requests.

 Late Policy